ropensci-archive/roweb2/content/blog/2020-07-15-subtitles/index.md

 Even if Amara's subtitle editor is an amazing tool that allows you to easily pause, rewind, and advance the video while captioning, it does not support simultaneous editing of the subtitles.
 Compared to taking collaborative notes through EtherPad, this slows down the process quite a lot.
 Amara however allow for several people to edit the captions successively.
 Other communities, such as TED videos captioning community, disable entirely collaborative captioning.
 When someone starts working on a video, it disappears from the list of available tasks and they work on it alone.

-From our experience being a team to caption a video cuts the work needed from each individual member.
+From our experience, being a team to caption a video cuts the work needed from each individual member.
 Simultaneous collaborative captioning would be helpful to edit different parts of the captions.
-It would allow to focus on different independent tasks when captioning: roughly place captions in time, correct for vocabulary/transcription issues, add speakers' names when necessary, etc. One important lesson for successful collaborative captioning would be to define before-hand the captioning style used throughout the captions, as well as to define a list of tasks that can be split among the different contributors.
+It would allow  you to focus on different independent tasks when captioning: roughly place captions in time, correct for vocabulary/transcription issues, add speakers' names when necessary, etc. One important lesson for successful collaborative captioning would be to define before-hand the captioning style used throughout the captions, as well as to define a list of tasks that can be split among the different contributors.

 ### About Amara